pastillilabs/xylitol/README.md

 _Sailfish OS_

-Installs libxylitol.so to /usr/share/$${HARBOUR_NAME}/lib where HARBOUR_NAME needs to be defined outside this project.
+Installs libXylitol.so to /usr/share/$${HARBOUR_NAME}/lib where HARBOUR_NAME needs to be defined outside this project.

 Uses config value "sailfish" to distinguish between Sailfish OS and other linux environments.
 This also needs to be provided from outseide.